Bluedot-Innovation/documentation/docs/integrations/CleverTap/Android.md

 }
 ```

 2\.
-We then create another class which will implements Bluedot `InitializationResultListener` and upon SDK initialisation.
+We then create another class which will implements Rezolve `InitializationResultListener` and upon SDK initialisation.
 To do that create `MainApplication.kt` class and add the below code.

 ```kotlin
 public class MainApplication extends Application implements InitializationResultListener {